Ahmedezz222/talinda_pos/EXCEL_REPORT_README.md

 ## Overview

 The Talinda POS System now includes an automated Excel report generation feature that creates comprehensive shift summaries when a cashier closes their shift.
-The report automatically opens in Excel and contains detailed information about the shift's sales, products, and financial data.
+The report automatically opens in Excel and contains detailed information about the shift's sales, products, and financial data. **NEW: Save button functionality allows users to save reports to custom locations.**

 ## Features